eclipse-cdt-cloud/theia-trace-extension/doc/adr/0011-tsp-analysis-api.md

 # 11. Tsp analysis api

-Date: 2023-06-20
+Date: 2024-05-29

 ## Status

 Proposed
+Version v2

 ## Context

 The trace viewer currently is able to visualize trace data provided by a trace server over the trace server protocol (TSP).
 The Trace Compass server has some built-in analysis view for that.
-However, it is not possible to side-load analysis and visualization descriptions over the TSP so that end-user can provide some custom views.
-The Trace Compass supports loading of data-driven analysis and views, e.g. XML driven views or in-and-out anlysis of the Trace Compass incubator project.
-In the Eclispe-based Trace Compass application, there exists UI primitive to load e.g. XML files or configure custom analysis.
+It is not possible to side-load analysis and visualization descriptions over the TSP so that end-user can provide custom views.
+Trace Compass supports loading of data-driven analysis and views, e.g. XML driven views or in-and-out anlysis of the Trace Compass incubator project.
+The Eclispe-based Trace Compass application has UI primitives to load e.g. XML files or configure custom analysis (InAndOut analysis).
 While the Trace Compass server has the capablility to understand these defintions, there is no way to side-load this definition over the TSP.
 This ADR will propose a configuration service within the TSP to facilitate these custom analysis.
-The proposed configuration service can be use to configure other server specific customization, e.g. custom trace parsers.
+The proposed configuration service can also be used to configure other server specific customizations, e.g. custom trace parsers.

+The ADR has been modified from its orignal version to remove experiment configuring service for loading customizations per experiment.
+Instead new chapters were added for customizing analysis over the TSP.
+With this it will be possible to provide parameters for data providers that can be customized.
+The server will indicate which data provider can be customized and what parameters it needs.
+New endpoints will provide users ways to create and delete custom outputs.

+Note that `data provider` and `output` below are used interexchangably, however `output` is used in all data structures and endpoints.

 ### Global configuration service